 The Toko Gallery is a place where many things happen.
 On this website, you’ll find art, design exhibitions, book launches, industry talks and much more!

 Young & Norgate focuses on making things easier for their clients.
 This team has a vast experience in interior and this is their amazing website.
 It has an unusual navigation with a simple drop-down menu which is merged with a full-screen slideshow.
 If you’ll click on a category the slideshow will take exactly where you want to go.
+You can use a menu that is hidden at all times and access it only when necessary.
+This is similar to the menu icon from mobile responsive layouts.
+Although it may seem difficult to access, hiding your menu can be a great solution if you need the full screen to display your content.

 Heat Architecture’s website uses a modular grid layout.
 You can hover on each photo to find out more or you can directly use the vertical menu.
 The vertical menu is more than a tool to rapidly search and go through projects, it also shares information about each project.

+Another beautiful navigation solution is the vertical menu.
+There are not many websites that use this type of menu but, if you use it properly, this technique will help generate an impressive website that stands out.
+This type of menu navigation functions perfectly for full-width websites.
 This website has an elegant design layout.
 It has a nice preloader and a large vertical menu that changes its appearance once you click on a category.
 Each category has its own form of presentation.

 Gloria Cortina uses horizontal scrolling to present their company’s works, which is unusual for a portfolio website.
 The work focuses on interior design, furniture, fabrics and individual objects and this website presents them elegantly.